liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/configure-amsi-integration.md

 The AMSI integration functionality is designed to prevent malicious web requests from reaching SharePoint endpoints.
 For example, to exploit a security vulnerability in a SharePoint endpoint before the official fix for the security vulnerability has been installed.

-Starting with SharePoint Server Subscription Edition Version 25H1 update, the AMSI extends its scanning capabilities to include the bodies of HTTP requests.
-This AMSI Body Scan feature is particularly useful for detecting and mitigating threats that may be embedded in request payloads, providing a more comprehensive security solution.
+Starting with SharePoint Server Subscription Edition Version 25H1, the AMSI extends its scanning capabilities to include the bodies of HTTP requests.
+This AMSI Body Scan feature is useful for detecting and mitigating threats that may be embedded in request payloads, providing a more comprehensive security solution.

 > [!NOTE]
 > The new AMSI Body Scan feature is available for SharePoint Server Subscription Edition users only.